 Cracking the chicken-and-egg problem

-Finally, marketplaces must solve the chicken-and-egg problem when launching: how do you get enough supply to attract buyers?
+Finally, when looking at how to start an online marketplace, it must solve the chicken-and-egg problem when launching: how do you get enough supply to attract buyers?
 How do you attract sellers without buyers?
 Inevitably, you will need to convince one side to commit before the other.
 Successful marketplaces have approached this problem in various ways, and finding creative ways to get the flywheel going will be one of the biggest early hurdles of starting a new marketplace.